DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Method

 where $\bm{z}$ denotes the raw logits, and $\mu(\bm{z})$ and $\sigma(\bm{z})$ represent their mean and standard deviation, respectively.
 The parameter $\theta_l$ is a learnable scalar for layer $l$ that modulates the distribution temperature.

 Optimizing $\theta_l$ allows the model to adaptively sharpen or flatten the probability distribution prior to applying the global threshold $p_t$.
 A larger $\theta_l$ results in a sharper distribution (activating fewer experts), whereas a smaller $\theta_l$ produces a flatter distribution (activating more experts).
 Consequently, \ours MoE maintains the global computational budget defined by the PI controller while enabling distinct sparsity patterns for each layer.
-The complete training procedure is provided in Algorithm \ref{algorithm_method} in Appendix \ref{appendix_algorithm} to facilitate a detailed understanding of the \ours MoE mechanism.